zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### z/OSMF JSON Web Tokens Support

 Your z/OSMF instance can be enabled to support JWT tokens as described at [Enabling JSON Web Token support](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.izua300/izuconfig_EnableJSONWebTokens.htm).
-In this case, the Zowe API ML will use this JWT token and will not generate its own Zowe JWT token.
-All the authentication APIs, such as `/api/v1/gateway/login` and `/api/v1/gateway/check` will function in the same way as without z/OSMF JWT.
+In this case, the Zowe API ML uses this JWT token and does not generate its own Zowe JWT token.
+All authentication APIs, such as `/api/v1/gateway/login` and `/api/v1/gateway/check` function in the same way as without z/OSMF JWT.
 The `zowe-setup-certificates.sh` stores the z/OSMF JWT public key to the `localhost.keystore.jwtsecret.pem` that can be used for JWT signature validation.

 ### API ML truststore and keystore

-A _keystore_ is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys (PK), used in TLS encryption.
+A _keystore_ is a repository of security certificates consisting of either authorization certificates, or public key certificates with corresponding private keys (PK), used in TLS encryption.
 A _keystore_ can be stored in Java specific format (JKS) or use the standard format (PKCS12).
-The Zowe API ML uses PKCS12 to enable the keystores to be used by other technologies used in Zowe (Node.js).
+The Zowe API ML uses PKCS12 to enable the keystores to be used by other technologies such as Node.js used in Zowe.

 ### API ML SAF Keyring

-As an alternative to keystore and truststore, API ML can read certificates from SAF keyring.
-The user running the API ML has to have rights to access the keyring.
-From java perspective, the keyring behaves as another type of keystore: `JCERACFKS`.
+As an alternative to using a keystore and truststore, API ML can read certificates from a SAF keyring.
+The user running the API ML must have rights to access the keyring.
+From the java perspective, the keyring behaves as the `JCERACFKS` keystore.
 The path to the keyring is specified as `safkeyring:////user_id/key_ring_id`.
-The content of SAF keyring is equivalent to the contents of keystore and truststore combined.
+The content of SAF keyring is equivalent to the combined contents of the keystore and the truststore.

-**Note:** When using JCEFACFKS as keystore type, you have to define the class to handle the RACF keyring using the -D options to specify the java.protocol.handler.pkgs property:
+**Note:** When using JCEFACFKS as the keystore type, ensure that you define the class to handle the RACF keyring using the `-D` options to specify the `java.protocol.handler.pkgs property`:

     -Djava.protocol.handler.pkgs=com.ibm.crypto.provider